 As the saying goes, you have to spend money to make money and this is especially true when starting a business.
 One clear advantage of becoming a franchisee is that you have a better idea of just what your costs will be, start up and ongoing.
 You also have the ability to form good approximation of when you can expect your revenue stream to turn positive.
 This helps you plan accordingly, minimizing unexpected costs and maximizing your earning potential.

 You have even a greater advantage when you become a U.S. Lawns franchise.
 You get the backing of an award-winning system that is 100 percent dedicated your satisfaction.
 To be a U.S. Lawns franchisee we first require that candidates be financially responsible.
-You should be prepared to make an investment of around $50,000 without jeopardizing your quality of life and have some reserve capital or alternate sources of income to cover living expenses during the initial operating period.
+While all in costs will range between $59,500 and $136,300, there are many variables involved and financing available to cover some of those costs.
+Realistically, you should be prepared to make an investment of around $60,000 – $80,000 without jeopardizing your quality of life and have some reserve capital or alternate sources of income to cover living expenses during the initial operating period.
 Make sure you also account for the investment of intangibles such as time, energy and passion.
 If you spread yourself and your resources too thin right off the bat, you will not be satisfied.

 Understanding these costs will be important to your success as a franchisee.
 You should weigh these against the four key advantages of franchising and feel you are receiving value for your investment.